Giannis-less Bucks Stun The Suns Behind Lillards Big Game - UrduPoint

 "I knew I wouldn't have to come out and overdo it.
 Feed him.
 Feed everybody else, pick my spots and be aggressive."

-Lillard had 14 points and 12 assists in the first half as Milwaukee took an 82-60 half-time edge, the Bucks matching an NBA record held by the Suns and Utah by making 18 first-half 3-pointers.
+Lillard had 14 points and 12 assists in the first half as Milwaukee took an 82-60 half-time edge, the Bucks matching an NBA record held by the Suns and Utah Jazz by sinking 18 first-half 3-pointers.

 Portis had 25 first-half points on 10-of-13 shooting, going 5-of-5 from beyond the arc as the Bucks went 24-of-41 from 3-point range overall.